-- 4. From the NIC Device to Use for Authentication pull-down menu: - if using the invisible mode, select "LAN2" for sending traffic on the network-in particular, for transferring authentication data. - if using the router or firewall mode, select "LAN1". - 5.
+- 4. Enter the NAT IP Address to Use for Authentication if the Web Filter is configured behind the NAT router. - 5.
+From the NIC Device to Use for Authentication pull-down menu: - if using the invisible mode, select "LAN2" for sending traffic on the network in particular, for transferring authentication data. - if using the router or firewall mode, select "LAN1". - 6.
 Click Apply to apply your settings.